Outside of general design criteria, concerning shape, form and material type, it is beneficial to understand the following items, as well:

-- What is the final function for the part?
+What is the final function of the part?

 The function of the part should always play a role in the design of a mold.
-For example, the dimensional tolerances of a children’s toy are much less critical than those of a mechanical component used in a larger assembly.
 Designing a molding process that will hold tolerances within a few thousandths of an inch adds unnecessary costs when tolerances of hundredths of an inch will not affect the functionality of the final part.